-Second Test: R Ashwin helps India reduce South Africa to 74/4 after enforcing follow on
+IND vs SA, 2nd Test: Philander, Maharaj delay the inevitable as hosts inch towards series win

-Ravichandran Ashwin claimed two key wickets including skipper Faf du Plessis as India closed in on a series win after making South Africa follow-on in the second Test on Sunday.
+Spinners Ravichandran Ashwin and Ravindra Jadeja kept India on course for a series victory against South Africa on day four of the second Test on Sunday.

-The tourists were 74/4 at lunch on day four, still trailing India by 252 runs in Pune.
-Temba Bavuma, on two, and Quinton de Kock, on one, were batting at the break.
+Jadeja struck twice in the afternoon session as South Africa reached 172/7 at tea while following-on in Pune.
+Vernon Philander, on 29, and Keshav Maharaj, on 17, were batting at the break.

+The batting pair, who put on 109 runs for the ninth wicket in South Africa’s first innings, once again resisted the opposition bowling as the tourists trailed by 154 runs.

+Ashwin took two key wickets including skipper Faf du Plessis before lunch to flatten the tourists’ second innings after India made them bat again in the morning.

-Ashwin got du Plessis, who promoted himself to number four in the batting order, caught behind for five with wicketkeeper Wriddhiman Saha holding on to a juggling catch.
+Ashwin got Du Plessis, who promoted himself to No 4 in the batting order, caught behind for five with wicketkeeper Wriddhiman Saha holding on to a juggling catch.

 The off-spinner soon got opening batsman Dean Elgar caught out for 48 as South Africa slipped further.